boredomdenied/BasicAPI/README.md

 Be sure to setup the `users` database
 Enter `mongo` to get inside prompt then enter `use users` to create users database, then type `exit` to leave the prompt

-### How to contribute

-You can test from the server without a need to setup a local development environment.
-If you would like to develop the API it will be necessary to follow the local development steps above.
-If you would like to discuss a matter and are in GwG please find me in slack `Brandon Chapman` and DM directly.
-If you find an error or a feature missing that is necessary for the service we're creating, please create an ISSUE.
-From issues created we can discuss what steps to best take next.
-After issues are validated, development can begin.
-When code resolving issue has been developed, please create a PR that will be reviewed before integrated into master.
-If PR satisfies requirements, it will be pulled and issue can be closed.